kyakova/hello-world/README.md

 # hello-world
-I am currently working on the settings if my Git profile.
+I am currently working on the settings of my Git profile.